dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/11/21
+This blog post by [Jon Ayre](https://bsky.app/profile/jonayre.uk) summarises so well everything you need to know about performance reviews, etc. <https://jonayre.uk/blog/2022/08/25/stop-managing-performance>.
+My TLDR would be "weaknesses are the flip side of strengths", "embrace diversity" and "reward teams rather than individuals" (not that it's easy or common).

 #### 2024/11/20
 I wish there were an IDE inspection for #Kotlin to detect default parameters that are never overwritten.
 For example, a class with `val clock: Clock = Clock.systemUTC()` as a constructor parameter should probably be passed a clock shared by the app at some point or passed fixed clock in tests.